ckevar/ErikaOS-RealTime-watch/README.md

 $ erika-gen /path/where/Erika-CLI/is/installed/Erika-CLI/ conf.oil .
 ```

-### step 1
+### step 2
 Edit _usr.mk_ to change your gcc compiler location:

 ``` bash
 $ nano usr.mk
 ```
-in the first line you should see omething like
+in the first line you should see something like

 ``` make
 GNU_ARM_ROOT = $(HOME)/Apps/gcc-arm-none-eabi-9-2019-q4-major